Skip to content

 How do I estimate storage fee per unit?

 Total monthly Amazon storage invoice divided by units in stock.
 For a 30-day projection, use average inventory level.
-Storage fees spike 3-4x in October-December — factor that into Q4 projections.
+Storage fees spike 3-4x in October-December, so Q4 projections carry higher per-unit storage than the rest of the year.

 What about returns?

-Standard category return rates: apparel 20-30%, electronics 10%, kitchen 5-8%, beauty 3-5%.
+Commonly cited category return rates vary widely — for example apparel around 20-30%, electronics around 10%, kitchen 5-8%, beauty 3-5%.
 Amazon refunds the customer and debits your account for the order total plus a 1.00-5.00 returns processing fee depending on category.
-Not modeled here — reduce monthly units sold by your expected return rate for a conservative estimate.
+Not modeled here — reducing the monthly units sold by an expected return rate produces a more conservative estimate.

 Related Calculators